-A good puppy class should limit the number of dogs in class to ensure safety during off-leash time and provide personal attention to each puppy owner.
+A good puppy class should limit the number of dogs in the class to ensure safety during the off-leash time and provide personal attention to each puppy owner.
 A ratio of one trainer to six puppies tends to be an ideal number for most dog trainers.
-The size of the classroom should also be taken into consideration: Too much open space can make it hard to monitor puppy play; not enough space and puppies may feel crowded and overwhelmed.
+Consider the size of the classroom.
+Too much open space can make it hard to monitor puppy play; not enough space and puppies may feel crowded and overwhelmed.
 Some puppies are more cautious in a group environment and need extra time and space to acclimate to all that activity!
-Having a “quiet corner” for shy and cautious puppies is a wonderful indication that your dog trainer has your puppy’s best interests in mind.
+Having a "quiet corner" for shy and cautious puppies is a wonderful indication that your dog trainer has your puppy's best interests in mind.

 No Bullies Allowed!

-Your dog trainer should ensure that puppies exhibiting any pestering or bullying behavior in play are being managed and taught to better inhibit their bites and learn better impulse control, and work to build confidence in the more cautious puppies.
-Dogs with similar play styles should be matched together and closely watched to prevent escalation of play into fighting or inappropriate chasing.
-Humans can’t teach dogs how to speak dog, but it’s important that we make sure they are listening to each other to encourage positive interactions and prevent over-corrections during play.
-Puppy class is an ideal environment to watch and learn about body language and how dogs “talk” to each other.
+Your dog trainer should ensure that puppies exhibiting any pestering or bullying behavior in play are being managed and taught to inhibit their bites, learn better impulse control, and work to build confidence in the more cautious puppies.
+Dogs with similar play styles should be matched together and carefully watched to prevent escalation of play into fighting or inappropriate chasing.
+Humans can't teach dogs how to speak dog.
+However, we can make sure they are listening to each other to encourage positive interactions and prevent over-corrections during play.
+Puppy class is an ideal environment to watch and learn about body language and how dogs "talk" to each other.

 Size Shouldn't Matter

-Some classes separate puppies by size, but it’s important to expose your dog to varying sizes of dogs while they are young so they have positive associations with all breeds, from teacup to giant.
-It’s also imperative that larger breeds of puppies learn how to self-handicap while playing with smaller breeds, and that can’t be done if they are never allowed to interact with each other.
-There is nothing wrong with a play group or class that separates by size; some class facilities simply don't have the space, or they're making sure all puppy owners are comfortable and don't feel overwhelmed with larger breeds — just make sure your puppy is exposed to dogs of all sizes to prevent any fearful reactions in their future.
-If your class allows puppies of all sizes to play together, interactions should be properly managed so that every dog has a positive experience.
+Some classes separate puppies by size.
+Still, it's important to expose your dog to varying sizes of dogs while they are young to build positive associations with all breeds, from teacup to giant-sized.
+It's also imperative that larger breeds of puppies learn how to self-handicap while playing with smaller breeds, and that won't happen if they are never allowed to interact with each other.
+There is nothing wrong with a playgroup or class that separates by size; some class facilities simply don't have space, or they're making sure all puppy owners are comfortable and don't feel overwhelmed with larger breeds.
+Just make sure your puppy is exposed to dogs of all sizes to prevent any fearful reactions in their future.
+If your class allows puppies of all sizes to play together, interactions should be appropriately managed so that every dog has a positive experience.

 Enrichment and Desensitization

-Does the class provide enrichment and desensitization opportunities for your puppy to build positive associations with items such as vacuums, umbrellas, etc?
+Does the class provide enrichment and desensitization opportunities for your puppy to build positive associations with items such as vacuums, umbrellas, etc.?
 Are there different surface textures or obstacles for your puppy to explore and puzzle toys to provide mental enrichment?
-A good puppy class will talk about how to calmly introduce your pup to potentially scary things and experiences that they are sure to encounter outside of a controlled classroom environment, and provide a slow introduction to such items.
-If a puppy already has a positive association with the classroom, it’s a wonderful place to desensitize them to nail trimmers and other grooming tools, as well as expose them to new people wearing novel items like sunglasses or hats.
+A good puppy class will talk about how to calmly introduce your pup to potentially scary things and experiences that they are likely to encounter outside of the classroom and provide a slow introduction to such items.
+If a puppy already has a positive association with the classroom, it's a wonderful place to desensitize them to nail trimmers and other grooming tools, as well as expose them to new people wearing novel items like sunglasses or hats.

 Positive and Humane Training Techniques